aaronWool/rcvpose/README.md

 ## Acknowledgement

-This project is supported by Bluewrist Inc. and NESERC(Natural Sciences and Engineering Research Council of Canada).
+This project is sponsored by Bluewrist Inc. and NESERC(Natural Sciences and Engineering Research Council of Canada).